How to Get ChatGPT to Recommend Your Business (Act Now or Pay 10X Later)

 Here's how I coach clients to build their "trust footprint":

 • Encourage clients to leave reviews: And keep them coming in.
-Once in a blue moon won't do.
+Aim to get at least 5 to 10 new reviews every month.

-• Media mentions: As I mentioned, local news, trade publications, or credible blog posts signal authority.
+• Media mentions: As I mentioned, local news, trade publications, or credible blog posts go a long way to build your authority.

 And don't forget — AI agents are pulling from multiple sources.
 They scan reviews, forums, news, and social profiles all at once.
 If your reputation is shaky, it shows.